Physician Assistant (Pediatrics): How to Become a Pediatric Assistant

 Learn how to become a pediatric physician assistant.
 Research the education requirements, licensure information and experience required for starting a career as a pediatric physician assistant.

-Pediatric PAs must undergo the same training as all other PAs.
+Pediatric PAs must undergo the same training as all other PAs, typically an accredited master's degree.
 Licensure for PAs is required in every state.
 Licensure applications usually require evidence of completing a PA program and passing a national certification exam.
 The following table presents the requirements for beginning a career as a pediatric PA:

 |Degree Level||Master's degree or equivalent accredited PA program*|